krober10nd/SeismicMesh/README.md

 - Mesh improvement now solves Lapl. smoothing as a fixed-point problem using AMG solver.
 - User can now mesh user-defined sizing functions in parallel (not from :class:SizeFunction)
 - Ability to specify data type `dtype` of floating point number inside binary files.
+- Example how to specify and write boundary conditions.
 ### Improved
 - Faster unique edge calculation.